esl/amoc/guides/configuration.md

 ## Configuration

 Amoc is configured through environment variables (uppercase with prefix ``AMOC_``).
-Note that by default, values of environment variables are deserialized as Erlang terms.
+Note that by default, environment variables values are deserialized as Erlang terms.
 This behavior can be customized by providing an alternative parsing module in the `config_parser_mod` configuration parameter for the amoc application.
 It can be done using the [application:set_env/4](https://www.erlang.org/doc/man/application#set_env-4) interface or via a [config file](https://www.erlang.org/doc/man/config).
-The custom parsing module must implement `amoc_config_env` behavior.
+The custom parsing module must implement the `amoc_config_env` behavior.

 Amoc supports the following generic configuration parameters: